There are thousands of musicians in the UK so making money playing music is a tough ask.

 By performing regularly throughout the London Underground, you get to perform to a huge audience everyday.

-Who knows whose watching?
+Who knows what kind of people are watching?

 You never know, you could get talent-spotted and be offered some great opportunities.